slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Genius and talent are rare, and as such, the most sensitive trigger for envy.

+> *'Talent hits a target no one else can hit.
+Genius hits a target no one else can see.' -- Arthur Schopenhauer*

 HINT: talent is fragile.
 To reveal the true nature of your intelligence rarely pays; you should get in the habit of downplaying it at all times.

 > *'I think we have an ideology about talent that says that talent is a tangible, resilient, hardened, shiny thing.
 It will always rise to the top.
 To find and encourage talent, all you have to do as a society, is to make sure the right doors are open.
 Free campus visits, free tuition, letters to the kids with high score.
 You raise your hand and say, «over here!» and the talent will come running, but that's not true.
 It’s not resilient and shiny, talent is really, really fragile.' -- Malcolm Gladwell*

 <!--
+> *'Great minds are always feared by lesser minds.' -- Dan Brown*

 > *'Andy Warhol is the only genius I’ve ever known with an IQ of 60.' -- Gore Vidal*

 > *'Talent hits a target no one else can hit.
 Genius hits a target no one else can see.' -- Arthur Schopenhauer*